dmulyalin/ttp_templates/docs/contribute.md

 *Sample Data* and *Expected Output* used to compose template test.

+Read the [Template Guidelines](template_guidelines.md) before adding a new template.
+They describe how to structure templates, utility functions, Pydantic models, mock data and tests.

 *Template Content* placed in one of *Template Category* folder below using *Template Name* as a filename:

 * `platform` category - mimics [ntc-templates](https://github.com/networktocode/ntc-templates)